Genocs/genocs-library-docs/content/en/dotnet-templates/general/overview.md

 ## Cloud Deployment with Terraform + AWS ECS

-This is something you wont get to see very often with boilerplates.
+This is something you wont get to see very often with templates.
 But, we do support cloud deployment to AWS using terraform.
 The terraform files are available at the `./terraform` folder.

 ### Prerequisites